18 of the best movies you can only watch on Netflix

 Spike Lee assembles an incredible cast including Delroy Lindo, Jonathan Majors, Isiah Whitlock Jr., Paul Walter Hauser, Jean Reno and Chadwick Boseman to tell this war drama about four Vietnam veterans who return to where their leader was killed, and also to the spot where they buried a fortune in gold decades earlier.

-Netflix hasn't had great luck with action movies (6 Underground, Red Notice, Interceptor), but this Chris Hemsworth-starring thriller is head-and-shoulders above the rest in the genre, thanks to its minimal fussing about with plotting, allowing it to dedicate solely on violent, The Raid-esque action sequences.
+Netflix hasn't had great luck with action movies (see: 6 Underground, Red Notice, The Gray Man, Interceptor), but these Chris Hemsworth-starring thrillers are head-and-shoulders above the rest in the genre, thanks to its minimal fussing about with plotting, allowing it to dedicate solely on violent, The Raid-esque action sequences.

 Yes, Scorsese's crime epic might have been better served as four episodes, each about an hour long, instead of this bum-numbing 210-minute behemoth.
 But there is still no denying his storytelling prowess, especially when he bolts it to an incredible cast including Robert De Niro, Al Pacino, Joe Pesci and Harvey Keitel.